2025年 暗号と情報セキュリティシンポジウム(SCIS2025)で6件の研究発表

 A paper got accepted!

-We are happy to announce that a very interesting study entitled “Automated Exploration of Optimal Neural Network Structures for Deepfake Detection” has recently been accepted for publication in the Proceedings of the 17th International Symposium on Foundations & Practice of Security (FPS 2024).
+We are happy to announce that our study entitled “Automated Exploration of Optimal Neural Network Structures for Deepfake Detection” has recently been accepted for publication in the Proceedings of the 17th International Symposium on Foundations & Practice of Security (FPS 2024).
 Congratulations, Toshikawa-kun and Iijijma-kun!

 Yuto Toshikawa, Ryo Iijima, and Tatsuya Mori, “Automated Exploration of Optimal Neural Network Structures for Deepfake Detection,” Proceedings of the 17th International Symposium on Foundations & Practice of Security (FPS 2024), December 2024 (to appear).